-- COVID-19 continued for the second month to cause mixed disruptions of Stadler's Activities: - Switzerland-based management, administrative and engineering personnel continued to work from home. - Switzerland-based production continued to operate near normal.
-Car shells and truck frames shipments on schedule. - Salt Lake City-based management, administrative and engineering personnel worked from home alternate days. - Salt Lake City-based testing of Trainset No. 1 halted since key Stadler and sub-supplier personnel cannot travel to Salt Lake City.
-The current delay is estimated at a day for each day of COVID-19 restrictions. - Stadler has material for about 3 trainsets, but the disrupted supply chain will likely create shortages and delays. - PCEP oversight and administration of Project unaffected. - PCEP QA representatives are onsite in Altenrhein and Salt Lake City facilities. - Final Design Reviews remain to be completed for three systems.
-These softwarebased systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'Car Control.'
-Completion is scheduled for early '2020 and must be performed before design conformance Type Testing commences in June 2020. - FAIs continue to have their paperwork formalized and closed out. - 33 car shells have been shipped from Stadler Switzerland with 28 onsite in Stadler's Salt Lake City facility. - Two waiver requests remain with the FRA for review and disposition.
-One pertains to train alternate crashworthiness design standards and the other for a passenger emergency door opening system that is safer for the Caltrain System.
-No change from last month. - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
-Audits will commence when travel permitted.
+- COVID-19 preventive actions continued for the third month causing mixed disruptions to Stadler's activities: - Switzerland-based management, administrative and engineering personnel are back in their offices. - Switzerland-based production continued to operate near normal.
+Car shells and truck frames shipments are on schedule. - Salt Lake City-based management, administrative and engineering personnel are back in their offices. - Salt Lake City-based 'Type Testing' of Trainset No. 1 continues to be on hold since key Stadler and sub-supplier personnel cannot travel to the United States.
+The current delay in testing is estimated at one day for each day of COVID-19 travel restrictions. - Stadler has material for about three trainsets, but the disrupted supply chain will likely create shortages and production delays. - Stadler is in the process of determining possible delays to trainset deliveries to Caltrain. - PCEP oversight and administration of Project is unaffected. - PCEP QA representatives are onsite in Altenrhein and Salt Lake City facilities. - Final Design Reviews remain to be completed for three systems.
+These software-based systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'Car Control.'
+Completion is scheduled for mid-2020 and must be performed prior to the commencement of Type Testing. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 37 car shells have been shipped from Stadler Switzerland, with 28 onsite in Stadler's Salt Lake City facility.